mpapas/triple-bottom-line-ai-projects/docs/04_Case_Studies/case_study_summary.md

 ## 🧠 How to Use These Case Studies

-- **For PM Training:** Use them as discussion starters during Responsible AI workshops or PMI chapter events.
+- **For PM Training:** Use them as discussion starters during Responsible AI workshops.
 - **For Project Planning:** Reference interventions and scorecard approaches when drafting charters or risk registers.
 - **For Contribution:** Use these examples to create your own TBL-aligned case study.
 (A `_template.md` will be provided in this folder.)